ziadloo/WSS/README.md

 Installing the project as a Daemon in Lunix:
 --------------------------------------------

-	0. For these steps to work you will need "mono-service2", so install that first.
+	0. For these steps to work you will need "mono-service", so install that first.

 	1. Copy the release files to some location.
-Don't forget the "Applications" folder and its files. g.e. /usr/bin or /usr/sbin
+Don't forget the "Applications" folder and its files. e.g. /usr/bin or /usr/sbin

 	2. Copy the "wssd" script file to /etc/init.d.
 You can find it in the project's root.
 You also need to amend some paths in it.